John Oldham (psychiatrist): Research

 He, along with Lois B. Morris developed the NPSP25.
 Oldham also studies personality disorders, and works as a psychiatrist seeking patients with Anorexia, anxiety, bipolar disorder, binge eating disorder, ADHD, AVPD, BDD, and ASPD.
 Oldham has published over 200 journal articles and books on these subjects and is internationally recognized as a leading figure in the psychiatric community.
-He is the editor of the Journal of Psychiatric Practice, the Joint Editor of Journal of Personality Disorders, and the Joint Editor-in-Chief of Borderline Personality Disorder and Emotion Dysregulation.
+He is the editor of the Journal of Psychiatric Practice, the joint editor of Journal of Personality Disorders, and the joint editor-in-chief of Borderline Personality Disorder and Emotion Dysregulation.

+Oldham published a letter on Psychiatric News and The New York Times on July 15, 2011, where he warned about the risks of complex and serious cases of mental illness.
+His publication was reposted by APA a week later, on July 22, 2011, when a a psychiatrist was murdered by a patient in McLean, Virginia, who then killed herself.